 A proactive approach can save you more than a migraine-sized headache.

-“I have two types of clients," Roberst says, "the ones who hire me before they do something, and the ones who hire me after,."
+“I have two types of clients," Roberts says, "the ones who hire me before they do something, and the ones who hire me after."

 You Might Also Like